Teddy Walton: Music career

 In 2015, Walton's first major label placement came with a track off ASAP Rocky's second studio album At.
 Long.
 Last.
 ASAP, "Electric Body" featuring Schoolboy Q. The track was certified gold in the US and peaked at number 80 on the US Billboard Hot 100 chart.

 In 2017, Walton produced Kendrick Lamar's "Love" and did additional production on "God", from Lamar's fourth studio album Damn.
 The album debuted at number one on the US Billboard 200 and won a Grammy for Best Rap Album.
 "Love" is certified 4× platinum and "God" is certified gold in the US.
 That same year, Walton produced GoldLink's "Crew", which became 3× platinum.
 Walton also produced Young Dolph's "Pacific Ocean" and four tracks off of Bryson Tiller's True to Self.

 In 2018, Walton produced "King's Dead" and "Redemption" off of Kendrick Lamar's Black Panther: The Album.
 At the 61st Annual Grammys, "King's Dead" was nominated for Rap Song of The Year and won Lamar Rap Performance of The Year.
 "King's Dead" also became 3× platinum in the US.
 In the same year, Walton also produced Post Malone's "Spoil My Night" and Jay Rock's "ES Tales".

-In 2019, Walton produced "No Guidance" by Chris Brown, featuring Drake, which became certified platinum in August 2019, less than 10 weeks following its release.
+In 2019, Walton produced "No Guidance" by Chris Brown, with Drake, which became certified platinum in August 2019, less than 10 weeks after its release.
 The song was nominated for Best R&B song at the 62nd Annual Grammy Awards.
 It was later certified 5× platinum.
-That same year, Walton also produced DJ Khaled's "Celebrate", featuring Post Malone and Travis Scott.
+That same year, Walton also produced DJ Khaled's "Celebrate", with Post Malone and Travis Scott.

-In 2020, Walton was the lead composer for the original score for YOUR ATTENTION PLEASE; a Hulu short-series hosted by Craig Robinson celebrating inspiring Black voices "who are part of the next generation of excellence".
-He also co-produced four tracks off of Big Sean's Detroit 2 including "Wolves" with Post Malone and "Don Life" with Lil Wayne.
+In 2020, Walton was the lead composer for the original score for YOUR ATTENTION PLEASE, a Hulu short-series hosted by Craig Robinson focussed on Black voices.
+He also co-produced four tracks of Big Sean's Detroit 2 including "Wolves" with Post Malone and "Don Life" with Lil Wayne.
 That same year, Walton contributed additional production to "Wash Us in the Blood" by Kanye West, featuring Travis Scott.
 On his birthday, July 30, Walton premiered "No Love" with Young Dolph.
 It is the first single off his forthcoming album Mental Health.
 In September 2020, he produced "Franchise" for Travis Scott, Young Thug, and M.I.A., which debuted at #1 on the Billboard Top 100.
 Walton also produced on "Dive" by Kid Cudi and "Next To You" by Bryson Tiller.